informalsystems/quint/doc/lang.md

 ## Boolean operators and equality

-These are the standard Boolean operators (higher priority first):
+The following are the standard Boolean operators (higher priority first).

 ```scala
 // equality: e1 = e2 in TLA+